ncatlab/nlab-content/pages/8480.md

 ### Pataraia's theorem

-The following significantly strengthens the Knaster-Tarski theorem, and is based on the notion of an **ipo** (inductive partial order; see Paul Taylor's book), i.e., a poset with a bottom element and admitting joins of directed subsets.
+The following significantly strengthens the Knaster-Tarski theorem, and is based on the notion of an **ipo** (inductive partial order; see Paul Taylor's book), i.e., a poset with a bottom element and admitting joins of [[direction|directed subsets]].

 +-- {: .num_theorem}
 ###### Theorem (Pataraia)